jxzeng-git/Mapp/README.md

-# Mapping: Model-Agnostic Privacy-Preserving Two-Party Inference Framework for Graph Neural Networks
+# MAPP: A Model-Agnostic Privacy-Preserving Two-Party GNN Inference Framework

-___Mapping___ is a Python, C++, and Rust library for **Mapping: Model-Agnostic Privacy-Preserving Two-Party Inference Framework for Graph Neural Networks**
+___Mapp___ is a Python, C++, and Rust library for **MAPP: A Model-Agnostic Privacy-Preserving Two-Party GNN Inference Framework**

 ## Overview

-This library implements a Privacy-Preserving Two-Party Inference Framework for Graph Neural Networks.
+This library implements a Model-Agnostic Privacy-Preserving Two-Party GNN Inference Framework.

 # Directory structure

-This repository contains several folders that implement the different building blocks of Delphi.
+This repository contains several folders that implement the different building blocks of Mapp.
 The high-level structure of the repository is as follows.
 * [`server-SGI++/experiments`](server-SGI++/experiments): Rust crate for running latency, bandwidth, throughput, accuracy, and memory usage experiments using secure protocol SGI++ in server-side.
 * [`client-SGI++/experiments`](client-SGI++/experiments): Rust crate for running latency, bandwidth, throughput, accuracy, and memory usage experiments using secure protocol SGI++ in client-side.
 * [`client-SGI++/Dataset`](client-SGI++/Dataset): MUTAG dataset.
 * [`client-SGI++/weights`](client-SGI++/weights): The weights of a trained GIN model on MUTAG dataset.
-* [`proxy-generator`](proxy-generator): The code of Mapping's proxy generator.
+* [`proxy-generator`](proxy-generator): The code of Mapp's proxy generator.

 ## Build and perfrom inference